GaZaTu/x11-emoji-picker/README.md

 # x11-emoji-picker

-A dialog / emoji picker inspired by the Windows 10 emoji picker written for Linux systems using Xorg.
+A dialog / emoji picker inspired by the Windows 10 emoji picker written for Linux systems that use XServer.

 Works for my use case most of the time. 😅

+*Disclaimer: Donk code ahead FDM*

 ## Motivation 🤔

-I switched from Windows 10 to Linux at work and missed filling my emails with emojis. (the KDE version we use doesn't have the builtin emoji picker yet)
+I switched from Windows 10 to Linux at work and missed filling my emails with emojis. ~~(the KDE version we use doesn't have the builtin emoji picker yet)~~ (turns out that the KDE emoji picker only copies emojis to clipboard anyway so yea fuck that)

 ## Screenshots 😮